Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Theoretical framework

-Finally, we calculate the energy exchange for a given interactions, knowing the deviation angle $\theta$.
-We use the model of Fraser and Mathieson \cite{fraser1987monte}, which give an analytical expression for both elastic collisions:
+Finally, we calculate the energy exchange for a given interaction, knowing the deviation angle $\theta$.
+We use the model of Fraser and Mathieson \cite{fraser1987monte}, which gives an analytical expression for both elastic collisions:

 and inelastic collision: